Indian Americans: 21st century

-On January 20, 2021, Kamala Harris, an Indian American, made history as the first female Vice President of the United States.
-She was elected vice president as the running mate of President Joe Biden in the presidential election the previous November.
+In 2017, Kamala Harris became the first Indian American senator in the history of the United States.
+In 2021, she became the first Indian American vice president.
+She was elected vice president as the running mate of President Joe Biden in the 2020 presidential election.
 This was a major milestone in Indian American history, and in addition to Harris, another 20 Indian Americans were nominated to key positions in the administration.